-- They will learn about the location and characteristics of a range of the world's most significant human and physical features. - They should develop their use of geographical knowledge, understanding and skills to enhance their locational and place knowledge. - Use of map skills, observations, compass and directions, aerial photos/plans, recording for analysis, use of digital technology to help enhance their understanding.
+- Pupils will extend their knowledge and understanding beyond the local area to include the United Kingdom and Europe, North and South America. - They will learn about the location and characteristics of a range of the world's most significant human and physical features. - They should develop their use of geographical knowledge, understanding and skills to enhance their locational and place knowledge. - Use of map skills, observations, compass and directions, aerial photos/plans, recording for analysis, use of digital technology to help enhance their understanding.